CoinFabrik/scout/docs/docs/vulnerabilities/README.md

 Check the following [documentation](24-incorrect-exponentiation.md) for a more detailed explanation of this vulnerability class.

-### 25 - Vec considerations
+### 25 - Buffering unsized types

 The static buffer in ink! defaults to 16KB in size.
 If data overgrows this size, the contract will panic.
-Instead, when working with dynamically sized values, use faillible storage methods.
+Instead, when working with dynamically sized values, use fallible storage methods.

-Check the following [documentation](25-vec-considerations.md) for a more detailed explanation of this vulnerability class.
+Check the following [documentation](25-buffering-unsized-types.md) for a more detailed explanation of this vulnerability class.

 ### 26 - Avoid unsafe block